-This Mustard Pork Tenderloin with Grilled Vegetables in Foil was my attempted break of a weeknight dinner rut.
+This Grilled Pork Tenderloin was my attempted break of a weeknight dinner rut.
 Success was complete, but temporary.
-We loved the recipe so much, I made the mustard pork two nights in a row, and I haven’t grilled vegetables any other way since!
+We loved the recipe so much, I made the mustard pork two nights in a row!

 If you are new to pork tenderloin, I highly recommend it.
 It’s an incredibly lean cut and, while I do love my chicken recipes, it’s a refreshing alternative that’s still healthy.

 Looking for a restaurant-quality pork tenderloin dish?
 This Stuffed Pork Tenderloin is elegant and easy.

 What to Serve with Pork Tenderloin